pande17827/Resume-Screening-App-using-NLP/README.md

 To run the app, make sure you have the following libraries installed:

-pip install streamlit
+-pip install streamlit
-pip install scikit-learn
+-pip install scikit-learn
-pip install python-docx
+-pip install python-docx
-pip install PyPDF2
+-pip install PyPDF2

 ---